equinor/septic-config-generator/docs/Howto_SCG.md

 # Septic config generator <!-- omit in toc -->

-This is the documentation for the Rust-based SCG 2.x.
-If you are looking for documentation for the legacy Python-based 1.x version, please go [here](docs/HOWTO_SCG_legacy.md).
+This is the documentation for Rust-based SCG 2.x.
+Documentation for the legacy Python-based 1.x version has been removed.
+If you are looking for what was changed from 1.0 to 2.x, take a look [here](docs/Changes_1.0_2.0.md).

-Although the functionality of 2.x is quite similar to 1.0, there are some minor differences.
-When transitioning from using 1.0 to 2.x, expect having to change a few lines in your templates and YAML config file.
-The differences between 1.0 and 2.0, and what you need to change, are documented [here](docs/Changes_1.0_2.0.md).

 ## Table of contents <!-- omit in toc -->